input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 stakeholder is selected as leader of given slot.
 Here `pⱼ` is probability of selecting `j`-th stakeholder.

-In `cardano-sl` it is implemented in a slightly different way.
+In `cardano-sl` it is implemented in a slightly different way. `R` random numbers in a range `[0 .. totalCoins]` are generated where `R` is number of slots in epoch.
+Stakeholders occupy different subsegments on this range proportional to their stakes.
+This way each random number maps into stakeholder.
+Also, as paper suggests, short (32-bits) seed is used for initializing PRG instead of using `n ⌈log λ⌉` random bits.
+Detailed description of leader selection process is given in **TODO**.

 ## Commitments, openings, shares sending

-Time of sending is randomized within ε.
+Time of sending is randomized within small interval.
+It is done to avoid network overload when all coin tossing participants send their data at the same time.
+This interval is chosen to be small enough for protocol to remain secure.
+If this data is sent to late and there are many adversaries leading last few slots of a certain phase, it can happen that data won't be included into block.

 ## Multishares